Skip to main content

 Use the Display options menu to optionally display a table of content in addition to any project metadata at the top of your published app.

-The table of contents is automatically created based on markdown and text cell headers in your logic view.
+The table of contents is automatically created based on markdown and text cell headers in your Notebook view.

 App run settings